Valentin-Morari/P4-WS21-MTCNN/README.md

   1. conda activate MTCNN
   2. python3 test.py

-For the O-MTCNN attack, the main file to be modified is mtcnn.py in the folder mtcnn.
+For the P-MTCNN attack, the main file to be modified is mtcnn.py in the folder mtcnn.